1. The story of our street

 6. Facing challenges

 There were also hundreds of other names in contention, many of which might have also made for an excellent street name.
 While Kala Bagai Way organizers had their preferred name, they also decided that they would actively campaign for any reasonable BIPOC name that made the final cut.
-For example, hearing of some support for an Ohlone name, organizers reached out to Ohlone activists, ready to pivot their efforts if it was indeed the community’s preference, rather than risk fracturing Asian and indigenous communities.
+For example, hearing of some support for an indigenous name, organizers reached out to Ohlone activists, ready to pivot their efforts if it was indeed the community’s preference, rather than risk fracturing Asian and Native American communities.
 They found solidarity, rather than competition: the Confederated Villages of Lisjan/Ohlone responded with a powerful two-page letter warmly endorsing Kala Bagai Way.

 7. The renaming

 The dedication ceremony for Kala Bagai Way in February 2021 was a moving event attended by activists, community members, and local civic leaders.
 Speakers celebrated the renaming as a victory for immigrant stories and a step toward a more inclusive Berkeley.
-Several electeds (Mayor Arreguin, and Councilmembers Droste, Robinson, and Hahn) donated from their own discretionary funds for the dedication, while Kieron Slaughter and other city staff marked the end of a successful renaming project.
+Several elected officials (Mayor Arreguin, and Councilmembers Droste, Robinson, and Hahn) donated from their own discretionary funds for the dedication, while Kieron Slaughter and other city staff marked the end of a successful renaming project.
 Meanwhile, on the street itself, the Downtown Berkeley Association’s ambassadors were learning the story of the street, so they could share it with others.

 Meanwhile, people from across the country gathered on Zoom during SAADA’s simultaneous national livestream celebration.
 On the call, Rani Bagai spoke about her grandmother’s perseverance and grace, calling the renaming “the greatest gift to her memory.”
 She would visit Berkeley some months later, to connect in person with many involved with the campaign.